Grab the latest in the Apple iPhone lineup today.

 If you're buying a phone from overseas, or you're a traveller or migrant planning to travel to Australia, it's worth checking that your handset of choice will actually function on Australian network frequencies.

 The first step is to identify your phone and the model sold in your country.
 You should be able to find that information on the device manufacturer's website or from the carrier you acquired the phone from.
 Those details should include the compatible frequencies that your handset uses, which you can match against the table below.

 No matter mobile carrier you opt for in Australia, they all currently operate on networks owned and operated by Telstra, Optus or Vodafone.
-Local brand TPG has indicated that it will commence building a mobile network in 2018, although it won't likely offer consumer products until at least 2019.
+Local brand TPG originally planned on building its own mobile network in 2018, although it has recently canned those plans for the time being.

 The other factor you'll need to consider if you're bringing a phone you're already using overseas into Australia is whether it's locked to your current carrier.
 Contact them before you travel to see if your phone is locked, and if it is, what process is needed to unlock it.
 Fail to do this, and you could be stuck with a handset that will only work with your current country's SIM at significantly increased roaming prices for calls, texts and data.

 It's also worth noting that there's no CDMA support in Australia, so if your current phone only works on CDMA frequencies, it won't work in Australia.
 Also, no Australian carrier has (to date) taken up Apple's eSIM/Apple SIM product for roaming purposes or for applying for a new Australian plan.